Nearest neighbor empirical processes: Introduction

-The uniform central limit theorem described in the above first point is a functional version of the central limit theorem given in \cite{mack1981local} or in Theorem 14.4 in \cite{biau2015lectures}.
-In this sense, it bears resemblance with the results provided in \cite{stute1986conditional,horvath1988asymptotics} in which a certain conditional empirical process is introduced and studied.
-Their conditional empirical process corresponds to the $k$-NN process defined on the class $\mathcal G = \{g(Y) = \ind _{\{Y\leq y \}}\, : \, y\in \mathbb R\}$ making our framework more general.
+Our uniform central limit theorem is a functional version of the central limit theorem given in \cite{mack1981local} or in \cite{biau2015lectures} as Theorem 14.4.
+It bears resemblance with the results provided in \cite{stute1986conditional,horvath1988asymptotics} in which a certain conditional empirical process is introduced and studied.
+Their conditional empirical process corresponds to the above $k$-NN process defined on the class $\mathcal G = \{g(Y) = \ind _{\{Y\leq y \}}\, : \, y\in \mathbb R\}$ making our framework more general.
 In addition, their proof technique allows only to cover the case $d= 1$ due to the use of an ordering of the covariates values.
-The uniform bound described in the above second point extends recent uniform and non-asymptotic results in \cite{jiang2019non} into an empirical process version.
-Note also \cite{hardle1988strong,einmahl2000empirical} where uniform but asymptotic bounds are examined for the Nadaraya-Watson version.
+Our uniform non-asymptotic upper-bound extends recent uniform and non-asymptotic results in \cite{jiang2019non} into an empirical process version.
+Note also \cite{hardle1988strong,einmahl2000empirical,hansen2008uniform} where uniform asymptotic bounds are obtained for Nadaraya-Watson type estimators.

+As a secondary result, we obtain upper-bounds on the bias term reflecting two situations regarding the regularity of the $k$-NN measure.
+When the map $x\mapsto \mu_x(g)$ is Lipschitz only, then the bias term is of order $(k/n) ^{1/d}$ but when the map $x\mapsto \mu_x(g)$ is twice-differentiable with bounded second-order derivatives then the estimation bias improves compared to before as the rate becomes $(k/n) ^{2/d}$.
+Those facts show that the $k$-NN algorithm takes advantage of the smoothness of the target measure.
+For point-wise $k$-NN regression, i.e., $g(y) = y$ and $x$ is fixed, such a result can be found in \cite{biau2015lectures}, Section 14.3.
+Note that the uniform bound in \cite{jiang2019non} only relies on Lipschitz regularity of the regression function and therefore cannot benefit from second-order regularity properties.

-\textbf{Outline.} The uniform central limit theorem (along with some remarks) is given Section \ref{sec:weak_cv} and the uniform non-asymptotic bound (along with some remarks) is provided in Section \ref{sec:uniform_bound}.
-While admitting some technical lemmas (whose proofs are gathered in the Appendix), the proofs of the two main results are presented in Section \ref{section:proofs}.
+\textbf{Outline.} The main definitions and concepts (along with some notation) are introduced in Section \ref{sec:def}.
+The uniform central limit theorem, the upper-bounds on the bias term and some illustrative examples are given in Section \ref{sec:weak_cv}.
+The uniform non-asymptotic bound (along with some remarks) is provided in Section \ref{sec:uniform_bound}.
+Based on some technical lemmas, proofs of which are given in the Appendix, the proofs of the main results (Theorem \ref{weakcv:kNN}, \ref{bias_bound} and \ref{consistenc:kNN}) are presented in Section \ref{section:proofs}.